 SushiSwap has also been audited by PeckShield and reviewed by Quantstamp.
-SushiSwap borrows much of its code from other popular DeFi protocols including Uniswap, Compound Finance, and the infamous Yam Finance.
+SushiSwap borrows much of its code from other popular DeFi protocols, including Uniswap, Compound Finance, and the infamous Yam Finance.

 SushiSwap vs. Uniswap

-The consequence of this is that rewards to smaller liquidity providers become diluted as the pools grow.
-Large entities such as cryptocurrency exchanges, mining pools, and venture capital funds can and often do get the lion’s share of these trading fees as a result.
+Liquidity Provision Rewards: The first is an issue present in Uniswap that SushiSwap does not have.
+Liquidity providers (LPs) earn a cut of the trading fees on both protocols.
+In Uniswap, the more liquidity someone provides, the larger the cut of the trading fees from the pool they will get.
+The consequence is that rewards to smaller liquidity providers become diluted as the pools grow.
+Large entities such as cryptocurrency exchanges, mining pools, and venture capital funds can and often do get the lion’s share of these trading fees.

-Conversely, SushiSwap designed its SUSHI emission such that the early adopters of the protocol would receive 10x the amount of SUSHI as those who join the protocol later.
-This SUSHI could be used to get a cut of trading fees from all pools even if the early adopters stopped providing liquidity to pools (more on this later).
+Conversely, SushiSwap designed its SUSHI emission so that early adopters of the protocol would receive 10x the amount of SUSHI as those who join the protocol later.
+This SUSHI could be used to get a cut of trading fees from all pools even if the early adopters stopped providing liquidity to pools (via the Sushi Bar – more on this later).

-How does SushiSwap work?
+How Does SushiSwap Work?

 When SushiSwap was initially released, it focused around Uniswap LP (liquidity provider) tokens.
 LP tokens on Uniswap are ERC-20 tokens issued to liquidity providers when they deposit assets into pools on Uniswap.

 These tokens can be exchanged for the underlying deposited funds, used in other DeFi protocols, and even exchanged for other LP tokens.
-Liquidity providers also receive a share of the trading fees of the assets in the pools they provide liquidity to via the LP tokens.
+Liquidity providers also receive a share of the trading fees of the assets in the pools they provide liquidity for via the LP tokens.

 What SushiSwap did was to reward liquidity providers on Uniswap for staking their Uniswap LP tokens on the SushiSwap protocol.
 Their reward?
 SUSHI tokens!
-During the first 2 weeks of the protocol’s launch, 1000 SUSHI tokens were being issued every Ethereum block (~12 seconds) to users who staked their Uniswap LP tokens into a variety of comedically named “pools”.
+During the first two weeks of the protocol’s launch, 1000 SUSHI tokens were issued every Ethereum block (~12 seconds) to users who staked their Uniswap LP tokens into a variety of comedically named “pools”.

-Given the high market valuation of SUSHI at the time, interest exceeded 2500% per year in many of these pools.
+Given the high market valuation of SUSHI at the time, interest exceeded 2,500% APY per year in many of these pools.
 The highest returns were (and continue to be) from the Sushi Party pool, which gave an additional 2x reward in SUSHI for staking Uniswap LP tokens for the SUSHI-ETH pairing.

-At the end of the two-week period, The Liquidity Migration ™ occurred.
+At the end of the two weeks, ‘The Liquidity Migration’ occurred.
 This saw all the Uniswap LP tokens automatically sent back to Uniswap to redeem them for the underlying crypto and send it all to SushiSwap’s new pools.
-This is the event which drained over 1.14 billion USD from Uniswap within 24 hours.
+This event drained over 1.14 billion USD from Uniswap within 24 hours.